sahithyandev/s1/src/content/docs/mechanics/statics/01-introduction.md

 ## Centroid

-Aka. centre of area.
+Aka. centre of area, geometric centre.
 The point where the area of a figure is assumed to be concentrated.
+Defined for a 2D shape.

-Located on the axes of symmetry.
+Located on the axes of symmetry, if one exists.

+## Center of gravity

+The point where the mass of an object is concentrated.
+Defined for a 3D shape.

 ## First moment of area